• About

 “Section 29 in subsection (1) says ‘every political party shall, not later than 180 days before the date appointed for a general election under this Act, submit to the Commission, in the prescribed Forms, the list of the candidates the party proposes to sponsor at the elections, who must have emerged from valid primaries conducted by the political party.’

-“So, it is no more business as usual, the current electoral law is very stringent in many areas especially methods of political parties’ primaries, who are delegates, how withdrawal is done, how the substitution is done and transmission of results, among others.
+“So, it is no more business as usual, the current electoral law is very stringent in many areas, especially methods of political parties’ primaries, who are delegates, how withdrawal is done, how the substitution is done and transmission of results, among others.

 “The current and subsisting electoral law does not capture a scenario that makes the possible substitution of associate candidates or running mates either by an account of voluntary withdrawal or death.
 Subsequently, any substitution of running mates nominated by presidential and gubernatorial candidates comes flat in the face of the law.

-“While this might not have been a deliberate oversight, it must be accepted that the law is sacrosanct and nothing can be added or removed from it unless through amendment of sections 31 and 33 to make provision for that in the future.
+“While this might not have been a deliberate oversight, it must be accepted that the law is sacrosanct and nothing can be added or removed from it except through amendment of sections 31 and 33 to make provision for that in the future.

-“Until then, in accordance with section 31 which says “A candidate may withdraw his or her candidature by notice in writing signed by him and delivered personally by the candidate to the political party that nominated him for the election and the political party shall convey such withdrawal to the Commission not later than 90 days to the election” and section 33, only candidates who were nominated through valid primaries by political parties and whose names were submitted in accordance with section 29 can withdraw and be substituted under the law, not running mates that were not nominated through any primaries but by presidential and gubernatorial candidates.”
+“Until then, in accordance with section 31 which says “A candidate may withdraw his or her candidature by notice in writing signed by him and delivered personally by the candidate to the political party that nominated him for the election, and the political party shall convey such withdrawal to the Commission not later than 90 days to the election,’ and section 33, only candidates who were nominated through valid primaries by political parties and whose names were submitted in accordance with section 29 can withdraw and be substituted under the law, not running mates that were not nominated through any primaries but by presidential and gubernatorial candidates.”

 While commending the electoral umpire for the latest of the activity by the commission in ensuring that the 2023 elections meet with the requirements of the law as established by the Constitution of the Federal Republic of Nigeria and the Electoral Act 2022, as amended, the group, however, expressed “concern about the likelihood of infractions that are already being cooked by some political parties as it relates to the issue of replacement of their associate candidates or running mates in the presidential election.

-“Many lawyers, legislative experts and even INEC have made it clear that what we are having are presidential running mates, which the Constitution and Electoral Act refer to as “associate candidate” and “running mate” and not placeholders.”
+“Many lawyers, legislative experts and even INEC have made it clear that what we are having are presidential running mates, which the Constitution and Electoral Act refer to as ‘associate candidate’ and ‘running mate’ and not placeholders.”

-The statement urged cautioned the INEC on “the catch-word of placeholders as being bandied by some political parties is not known to the law and that the law does not give a room for substitution of running mates in the 2023 election guidelines.
+The statement urged the INEC, saying, “The catchword of ‘placeholders’ as being bandied by some political parties is not known to the law, and the law does not give room for substitution of running mates in the 2023 election guidelines.

 Tags: BREAKING NEWSCenter for Reforms and Public AdvocacyElectionsElectoral Act 2022